hash123shaikh/hash123shaikh.github.io/index.md

 }
 </style>

-I'm **Hasan Shaikh**, a <span class="important-text">Project Assistant</span> at the <span class="important-text">Quantitative Imaging Research and Artificial Intelligence Lab (QIRAIL)</span>, <span class="important-text">Christian Medical College (CMC) Vellore</span>.
-I develop machine learning models for cancer outcome prediction and automated tumor segmentation in head & neck oncology.
+I'm **Hasan Shaikh**, a <span class="important-text">Clinical Data Scientist</span> at the <span class="important-text">Quantitative Imaging Research and Artificial Intelligence Lab (QIRAIL)</span>, <span class="important-text">Christian Medical College (CMC) Vellore</span>, working at the intersection of medical imaging, machine learning, and radiation oncology.

-My work addresses a persistent challenge in radiation oncology: building clinically deployable AI systems in resource-constrained environments.
-Where advanced imaging isn't routinely available, CT-based radiomics and deep learning approaches offer a methodologically sound pathway to precision oncology—one that doesn't depend on infrastructure most hospitals cannot afford.
+My research addresses a fundamental challenge: how do we build AI systems that deliver precision oncology in hospitals where advanced imaging infrastructure—PET scans, MRI, genomic sequencing—isn't readily available?
+In resource-constrained healthcare settings, CT-based radiomics and deep learning offer a methodologically sound alternative.
+The question driving my work is simple but critical: can we achieve world-class cancer care without world-class budgets?

 ---

-## Research Focus

-My current research centers on three interconnected problems:

-**Radiomics-Based Prognostication**
-Developing predictive models for locoregional recurrence in head & neck cancer using CT-derived quantitative features.
-Working with 163 patients, I'm benchmarking eight metaheuristic feature selection algorithms (PSO, GA, GWO, etc.) across multiple classifiers to identify robust prognostic biomarkers.
-The goal: determine which combinations of imaging features and optimization methods yield clinically actionable risk stratification.

-**CT-Only Automated Segmentation**
-Building 3D nnU-Net models for tumor delineation without MRI dependency.
-Our multi-institutional dataset (167 cases: 137 MAASTRO public, 30 CMC private) demonstrates that pure CT-based approaches can achieve Dice scores of 0.62-0.65—clinically acceptable performance in settings where MRI access is limited or cost-prohibitive.

-**Large-Scale Clinical Data Infrastructure**
-Contributing to CHAVI (India's first national oncology imaging biobank) and a DBT/Wellcome Trust-funded prospective study encompassing ~1700 patients.
-This involves implementing FAIR-compliant data pipelines, ensuring quality control across institutions, and building infrastructure that enables reproducible multi-center research.

-The underlying question: How do we build AI systems that work reliably where they're needed most—not just where they're easiest to deploy?
+## The Path Here

+My journey from Lucknow to Aligarh to Vellore has been shaped by a consistent focus on solving problems where the clinical need is greatest.
+During my master's at AMU (CGPA 8.80/10), I worked on multimodal survival prediction models, learning early that the most impactful research happens when you understand both the technical challenges and the clinical constraints.

+Before joining QIRAIL, I spent time in quantitative finance at STARlab Capital, designing volatility-based trading strategies.
+That experience—backtesting models under real-world uncertainty, optimizing risk-reward ratios, improving ROI by 52%—taught me principles that translate directly to clinical ML: the importance of robust validation, the danger of overfitting to pristine datasets, and the discipline required to build systems that work when it matters.

+At CMC Vellore, I'm now part of a team proving that rigorous cancer research doesn't require unlimited resources.
+It requires methodological discipline, creative problem-solving, and a willingness to tackle hard problems with finite constraints.

 ---

-## Technical Approach

-I prioritize reproducibility and clinical translatability:

-- **End-to-end radiomics workflows**: DICOM retrieval (Orthanc), semi-automated segmentation (Citric), PyRadiomics feature extraction, integrated with version-controlled ML pipelines
-- **Rigorous validation protocols**: Multi-institutional testing, sensitivity analysis for scanning protocol variations, independent cohort validation
-- **Scalable infrastructure**: AWS S3 automation, longitudinal database management, deployment-ready architectures

-My prior work in quantitative finance—designing volatility-based trading strategies that improved ROI by 52%—reinforced critical principles that transfer directly to clinical ML: the importance of robust backtesting, ensemble methods, and managing uncertainty under real-world constraints.
+## What I Do

+I develop machine learning models for cancer outcome prediction and automated tumor segmentation, focusing on approaches that work in real clinical environments—not just research labs.
+My work spans radiomics-based prognostication, 3D deep learning for automated segmentation, and building large-scale imaging infrastructure that enables reproducible multi-institutional research.

+The technical approach emphasizes reproducibility and clinical translatability: FAIR-compliant data pipelines, rigorous multi-institutional validation, and deployment-ready architectures.
+I work with tools like PyRadiomics, PyTorch, nnU-Net, and cloud infrastructure (AWS S3) to build end-to-end systems that go from DICOM images to clinical predictions.

+But the real work isn't just building models—it's ensuring they function reliably where they're needed most, not just where they're easiest to deploy.

 ---

+## What Drives This Work

+There's a gap between what's possible in well-funded academic centers and what's accessible in most hospitals.
+In India, over a million people are diagnosed with cancer each year.
+Most won't have access to the imaging protocols, treatment planning systems, or clinical trials available in Boston or London.

+My goal is to prove that this gap isn't inevitable.
+That CT-based AI can achieve clinically actionable performance.
+That open-source tools and FAIR data practices can enable research across institutions.
+That precision oncology doesn't require unlimited budgets—it requires the right questions, rigorous methodology, and tools designed for the environments they'll actually be used in.

+---

-## Background
+## Looking Forward

-From Lucknow (B.Tech., AKTU) to Aligarh (M.Tech., AMU, CGPA 8.80/10) to Vellore, my trajectory reflects a consistent focus: building tools that function where the clinical need is greatest.
-At QIRAIL, I'm part of a team demonstrating that rigorous cancer research doesn't require unlimited budgets—it requires methodological discipline, creative problem-solving, and willingness to address hard problems with finite resources.
+I'm actively seeking PhD positions in Medical AI, Computer Vision, or Biomedical Engineering for Fall 2025/Spring 2026.
+I'm interested in programs that value translational research, methodological rigor, and real-world clinical impact.

+I'm also open to collaborations on multi-institutional validation studies, clinical deployment of radiomics models, and any work addressing healthcare AI in resource-limited settings.
+If your research intersects with quantitative imaging, oncology outcomes, or building AI systems that work where they're needed most—I'd welcome a conversation.

 [Research Projects](/portfolio/){: .btn .btn--primary} [Publications](/publications/){: .btn .btn--info} [Download CV](/files/CV_Hasan_Shaikh.pdf){: .btn .btn--success} [Contact Me](/contact/){: .btn .btn--warning}